dberesford/rocksdb-node/README.md

 db.get('foo', function(err, value){...})
 ```

-The key param for `get` can both be either a string or a buffer, and if the value you are expecting to get is a buffer, you must pass the option `buffer:true`, e.g.
+The key param for `get` can be either a string or a buffer, and if the value you are expecting to get is a buffer, you must pass the option `buffer:true`, e.g.

 ```javascript
 const key = fs.readFileSync('./test/fixtures/beach-thumb.jpg')